 The Transit Village Area Plan guides development of an area that is within walking distance of a transit hub near 30th and Pearl Streets.
-The plan recommends land use changes to transform this mostly industrial, low-density, automobileoriented area into a more urban, higher-density, pedestrian-oriented environment with a mixture of uses, including new retail and office space and new residential neighborhoods for a diversity of incomes and lifestyles.
-Many of the existing service, commercial and industrial uses on the north and east side of the area, respectively, will continue.
+The plan, originally adopted in 2007 and amended in 2023, recommends land use changes to transform this mostly industrial, low-density, automobile-oriented area into a more urban, higher-density, pedestrian-oriented environment with a mixture of uses, including new retail and office space and new residential neighborhoods for a diversity of incomes and lifestyles.
+Many of the existing service, commercial and industrial uses will continue to be allowed, while also encouraging new residential and mixed-use redevelopment.
 The plan also focuses on developing new, high-quality public spaces and streets, creating a new home for the historic Union-Pacific train depot and protecting and enhancing Goose Creek.

 After adoption of the plan, the area was renamed Boulder Junction.
 Implementation entails significant public investment in the transit facilities, the adjacent pocket park and civic plaza, the new north-south collector road, rehabilitation of the Depot, Goose Creek enhancements and the city-owned site at the northeast corner of the 30th and Pearl intersection.
 Property owners will contribute to construction of new streets, sidewalks and bicycle facilities when they develop their properties.
 In 2010 and 2011, land use and zoning changes were made on the west side of the area, and a general improvement district was formed to manage parking and provide Transportation Demand Management services.
-The Boulder Junction Form Based Code (FBC) pilot, now Appendix M of Title 9 - Land Use Code, was completed in 2016 and establishes buildingspecific form and design requirements for the west side of the area (Boulder Junction Phase I).
-Land use changes and public improvements on the east side of the area will occur later, after substantial redevelopment of the west side.
+The Boulder Junction Form Based Code (FBC) pilot, now Appendix M of Title 9 - Land Use Code, was completed in 2016 and establishes buildingspecific form and design requirements for the west side of the area (Boulder Junction Phase 1).
+Land use changes and public improvements on the east side of the area (Phase 2) were amended in 2023 to reflect current community needs after substantial completion of Phase 1.
+Land use and zoning changes for Phase 2 could include expansion of the FBC and general improvement districts to achieve the goals of the amended plan.